 2. More Experiential Rewards

-A recent survey found that while 54.7% of people use loyalty programs to save money, a whopping 37.5% of people are looking to receive any type of reward.
+A recent survey found that a whopping 63% of customers prefer loyalty programs that offer exclusive access to products or services.
 This clearly indicates that not all customers are simply looking for discounts, and that variety is a huge draw to participating in a loyalty program.

 This shift from transactional to experiential rewards has been evident throughout the history of loyalty programs.
 Beginning with stamp and box top products in the early 1900s, rewards have slowly but surely been swinging towards offering a “soft” benefits selection, including special events and complimentary services like gift wrapping.

 Understanding customer data is largely responsible for this changing trend, and data analysis has become a lot more prevalent as competition continues to grow in various industries.
 Awesome loyalty apps like Smile.io give merchants the ability to see which rewards customers are redeeming for, allowing them to better understand what their customers are looking for in a program.